-North-American Interfraternity Conference (NIC): International organization that governs 66 inter/national fraternities, 4 of which have chapters on Shepherd’s campus.
-These groups are members of the Inter-fraternity Council.
+North-American Interfraternity Conference (NIC): International organization that governs 66 inter/national fraternities, 5 of which have chapters on Shepherd’s campus.
+These groups are members of the Interfraternity Council.

 National Panhellenic Conference (NPC): An umbrella organization for 26 inter/national women’s fraternities and sororities, 3 of which have chapters on Shepherd’s campus.
-These groups are members of the Panhellenic Council.
+These groups are members of the Panhellenic Association.

 Order of Omega: Consists of juniors and seniors who are initiated members of a fraternity or sorority and have maintained a high standard of leadership and scholarship in the Greek community.

-New Member: A person who has accepted a bid to an NPC or IFC organization but has not been initiated yet.
+New Member: A person who has accepted a bid or invitation to join a Greek-lettered organization but has not been initiated yet.

-Panhellenic Council: A group of sorority women who govern, as a unit, the Panhellenic chapters on a campus.
+Panhellenic Association: A group of sorority women who govern, as a unit, the Panhellenic chapters on a campus.

 Philanthropy: Each chapter has a specific foundation or charity they sponsor through philanthropic events.